UltraMessaging/um_perf/README.md

 The result is that while you can have very many threads running in parallel, the speed of a given thread can be lower than in a host with fewer cores.
-When you are trying to maximize the throughput of a single thread, you may need more hosts with with fewer cores each.
+When you are trying to maximize the throughput of a single thread, you may need more hosts with fewer cores each.
 Over-consolidation will lead to failure to achieve the highest throughput.

 The creation of virtual machines with small numbers of cores does not solve